rzeldent/esp32cam-ready/README.md

  pio upgrade
 ```
 for Windows users, install Visual Studio code, Python and install the PlatformIO plugin.
 For command line usage Python and PlatformIO-Core is sufficient.
+More information can be found at: [https://docs.platformio.org/en/latest/installation.html](https://docs.platformio.org/en/latest/installation.html)

 Clone this repository, go into the folder and type:
 ```